 The bowel may become constipated due to restricted mobility and/or changes to diet.
 Increasing fluid and fibre may help, or ask your doctor to prescribe a laxative.
 Diarrhoea may be the overflow from a severely constipated bowel.
 Ask your district nurse or GP for advice.

 If swallowing becomes a problem an excess of saliva may pool in the mouth, or the saliva may become thick and sticky.
 If this happens a GP will be able to prescribe medication to help.
 Consulting with a speech language therapist may also be helpful.
 Click here for more information on saliva control (PDF).

 These may occur as a result of food or saliva becoming lodged in the airway, a speech therapist can provide techniques to help manage these episodes.
 Medications may be prescribed by the GP or specialist.

 Eventually your breathing muscles will become affected the MND.
 When this happens a breathing assessment from a respiratory consultant is needed.
 Please see Breathing and MND (above) for more information.

 Some people living with MND will experience difficulties with memory, learning, language and poor concentration.
 This is commonly known as cognitive change.
 Some of these difficulties may be quite subtle, while for others the change can be more pronounced and noticeable.

 There are many products available to help people with Motor Neurone Disease.
 Some can be supplied by your occupational therapist or physiotherapist.
-It is recommended to discuss products with your health professional and MND NZ Support Worker to determine the best one to suit your particular need.
+It is recommended to discuss products with your health professional and MND New Zealand Support Team Member to determine the best one to suit your particular need.

 Medical alarms help people with MND continue enjoying their independence for longer.
 They also provide reassurance for families and friends.
 St John is New Zealand’s leading medical alarm provider.